Flexible Spending Account

 Employers may offer a health Flexible Spending Account (FSA) as part of their employee benefits programs.
-The FSA is funded by contributions from the employer and the employee’s salary reduction repays the employer for the agreed amount.
-This money can be used to reimburse employees for expenses related to medical insurance deductibles and co-pays, out-of-pocket medical treatments or supplies, and dependent healthcare expenses.
+The FSA is funded front loaded by the employer and the employee’s salary reduction repays the employer for the agreed amount.
+This money can be used to reimburse employees for expenses related to medical insurance deductibles and copays, out-of-pocket medical treatments or supplies, and dependent healthcare expenses.

-Note that any money remaining in a flexible spending account at the end of the plan year cannot be carried over to the next year.
+Any money remaining in a flexible spending account at the end of the plan year cannot be carried over to the next year.
 The only exception is if the employer allows for the IRS maximum rollover of $500.

 An FSA is allowed under the Internal Revenue Code Section 125 and covers all pre-tax dollars for non-reimbursed medical, dental and dependent care expenses.
 Other items that may be covered include insurance premiums, deductibles, co-payments, and non-covered services.

 What is the benefit of a Debit Card?

 It conveniently helps the participant with cash flow